rozensoftware/rozmitmat/README.md

 *REDIRECTTOIP* - The IP where the attack will be redirected to, e.g. your Kali Apache2 server with a prepared page.

-## Note

-NetfilterQueue is not working in Python 3.11.

 ## License

 This project is licensed under either of